-- The triceps, also triceps brachii (Latin for "three-headed muscle of the arm"), is a large muscle on the back of the upper limb of many vertebrates. - It consists of 3 parts: the medial, lateral, and long head.
+- brachii (Latin for "three-headed muscle of the arm"), is a large muscle on the back of the upper limb of many vertebrates. - the medial, lateral, and long head.
 It is the muscle principally responsible for extension of the elbow joint (straightening of the arm).

 - Long head: infraglenoid tubercle of scapula

 - Lateral head: above the radial groove

 - Medial head: below the radial groove

-- Insertion

-- Olecranon process of ulna
+Olecranon process of ulna

-- Actions

-- Extends forearm, long head extends, adducts arm, Extends shoulder
+Extends forearm, long head extends, adducts arm, Extends shoulder in set the same

-- Antagonist

-- Biceps brachii muscle
+Biceps brachii muscle